 The Town is in the process of conducting vigorous research and sampling efforts regarding the extent and potential remediation of Per - and Polyfluoroalkyl Substance (PFAS) contamination in the Town's water supply.
 In 2022, the Town used federal grant funding from the American Rescue Plan Act (ARPA) to offset costs incurred for preliminary PFAS remediation planning efforts, which identified potential treatment costs at the Town's Lincoln Street Well (LSW) of approximately \$10 million.
-Currently the LSW is under the 20ppt Maximum Contaminant Limit (MCL).
-It is possible that the Town may be responsible for additional costs associated with PFAS remediation specifically at the Town Landfill site located on upper Pine Street and/or water treatment plant at Gravelly Pond in Hamilton MA, and these future costs may be significant.
-Current testing at Gravelly Pond are under current and anticipated future MCL.
-As of June 30, 2022, there was no MCL associated with the Town's Landfill site.
+As of June 30, 2023, the LSW is under the 20ppt Maximum Contaminant Limit (MCL).
+After year end, the EPA has issued proposed limits on PFAS of 4PPT for each of two kinds of PFAS as well as other limits on other PFAS.
+If promulgated the Town may need to consider additional water treatment at the other water source, Gravely Pond.
+Preliminary costs developed for the additional treatment here would be approximately \$16.4 million (Gravelly Pond only).
+It is possible that the Town may be responsible for additional costs associated with PFAS remediation specifically at the Town Landfill site located on upper Pine Street, and these future costs may also be significant.

+As of June 30, 2023, there was no MCL associated with the Town's Landfill site.
 While the amounts may be substantial the ultimate liability cannot be determined because of the considerable uncertainties that exist.
-Therefore, it is possible that there could be material negative outcomes affected by certain contingencies existing as of June 30, 2022.
+Therefore, it is possible that there could be material negative outcomes affected by certain contingencies existing as of June 30, 2023.
 The full extent of the financial impact cannot be determined at the date of the financial statements.